A few years ago, on a Saturday morning, two women knocked on my door to talk with me about Jesus and their church. Great. Right?

 I interrupted them and showed them that the pronoun “I” referred to wisdom. (v.
 12 above)

-I showed them why else this passage did not, and could not, refer to Jesus Christ.
+I showed the ladies why else this passage did not, and could not, refer to Jesus Christ.
 I showed them John 1:1-3, 14.

 In the beginning was the Word, and the Word was with God, and the Word was God.
 The same was in the beginning with God.
 All things were made by him; and without him was not any thing made that was made.